s-knal/hydrabot/docs/deploy.md

 If you would like to run your own instance of this plugin, you can do so by forking this repo and deploying it to your own servers or run it locally.

-The [Probot deployment guide](https://probot.github.io/docs/deployment/) describes this as well.

 [Create a GitHub App](https://github.com/settings/apps/new) and configure the permissions & events with the following:

 **Settings:**